 Western Reserve Historical Society

 With his limited combat experience, Finegan was not highly regarded by either Florida Governor John Milton or General P.G.T.
-Beauregard, commanding the Department of South Carolina, Georgia, and Florida.
+Beauregard, who commanded the Department of South Carolina, Georgia and Florida.
 Each would have preferred a more seasoned officer, but before a replacement could reach Florida, Seymour's advance precipitated a confrontation, and Finegan found himself facing the first major action of his military career.

 At the time of the Federal invasion, Confederate troops in all of middle and east Florida combined numbered less than 3,000 effectives, with only 1,500 of this total present in the District of East Florida.
-Further complicating the Confederates' plight was the fact that virtually all of these troops were raw recruits, who could not be expected to resist the Union advance without significant reinforcements.
+Further complicating the Confederates' plight was the fact that virtually all of these troops were untest militia, who could not be expected to resist the Union advance without significant reinforcements.

 General Beauregard responded to the crisis by significantly increasing Finegan's strength.
-As soon as word reached him of the Union landings, reinforcements were sent to Florida from locations in Georgia and South Carolina.
+As soon as word reached Beauregard of the embarkation of Union troops at Hilton Head, reinforcements were sent to Florida from locations in Georgia and South Carolina.
 Additional troops arrived from positions throughout Florida.
 These transfers were complicated by the lack of a connecting line between the railroads of Florida and the remainder of the Confederacy, forcing units to make long, fatiguing marches.

-Despite these obstacles, by February 19th Finegan had accumulated between 5,000 and 5,500 men to defend the state.
-He organized his force into two brigades, under the command of Brigadier General Alfred Holt Colquitt and Colonel George P. Harrison.
-Colonel Caraway Smith commanded the rebel cavalry, with Captain Robert H. Gamble's Leon Light Artillery in reserve.
+Despite these obstacles, by 19 February 1864, Finegan had accumulated between 5,000 and 5,500 men to defend the state.
+He organized his force into two brigades, under the commands of Brigadier General Alfred Colquitt and Colonel George Harrison.
+Both brigades had a mix of Florida and Georgia troops.
+In addition, Colonel Caraway Smith commanded the cavalry, and Captain Robert Gamble's Leon Light Artillery was held in reserve.

-Brig.
-Gen. Finegan's report on actions after the battle, February 25, 1864
+Reports on actions after the battle, 25 February 1864

 Photograph of Major Wilkinson Call, A.A.G., Finegan's staff